Solidie/redeem-code/readme.txt

 License: GPLv3
 License URI: https://opensource.org/licenses/GPL-3.0

-Easily sell and redeem product access codes for WooCommerce.
+Easily get woocommerce product access with a redeem code.
 Perfect for gift cards, partner sites, and exclusive product unlocks.

 == Description ==

-Redeem Code for WooCommerce is a powerful plugin that allows you to create and manage redeem codes for unlocking products in your WooCommerce store.
+A powerful plugin that allows you to create and manage redeem codes per variation and products in your WooCommerce store.
 This plugin is ideal for businesses looking to:

-- Sell gift cards or product access codes
+- Sell one time product access codes
-- Collaborate with partner sites to distribute product codes
+- Collaborate with partner sites to distribute product access
-- Offer exclusive access to products or subscriptions
+- Offer exclusive access to products and specific variations

 = Key Features =